 Each patient will be given a personal diagnosis with a staging and treatment plan.
 This will be formulated at our multidisciplinary team meeting where all the staging investigations are reviewed.
 This will be explained fully by your doctor and the clinical nurse specialist.
 It will include the aim of treatment, type of treatment and side effects.

 You will be allocated a key worker it the form of a clinical nurse specialist who will give you support through your cancer journey.
 You will be given their contact details to discuss any further concerns.

-Most clinic appointments and treatment will be delivered at St Bartholomew's Hospital, however some investigations might be in our sister hospitals so please check the location on appointment letters.
+Most appointments and treatment will be delivered at St Bartholomew's Hospital, however, some investigations might be in our other hospitals so please check the location on your appointment letter.